 UMTV: Worship and Workout

 Most of us start a new year with resolve to eat right and exercise.
 An enterprising United Methodist church has found a way to foster spiritual and physical fitness.
+Here's an encore of their story we first shared in 2013.

 Voice of Doc Turner: "It's kind of like you have your own gym."